phac-nml/irida/doc/administrator/web/index.md

 description: "Install guide for setting up the IRIDA web interface."
 ---

 This document describes how to install the IRIDA web interface.
-We assume that you have either downloaded IRIDA as a `WAR` file distributable, or have [built IRIDA from source](./building), and also assume that you have completed [installing and configuring Galaxy](../galaxy).
+We assume that you have completed [installing and configuring Galaxy](../galaxy).

 * This comment becomes the table of contents
 {:toc}